Nice View (film)

-Nice View is a 2022 Chinese comedy-drama film directed by Wen Muye.
-It is Wen's second feature film.
-It mainly tells the story of a young man named Jing Hao who, in order to save his sister, desperately seizes the opportunity he found to start a business, changes his fate, and affects the people around him.
+Nice View is a 2022 Chinese drama film and the second feature film directed by Wen Muye.
+It follows a young man named Jing Hao who, in order to save his sister, desperately seizes the opportunity he found to start a business, changes his fate, and affects the people around him.
 The film was completed in October 2021 and was released in mainland China on February 1, 2022 (the first day of the Chinese New Year).

-The film made over $211 million, making it the ninth highest-grossing film of 2022.
-China submitted Nice View for Best International Feature Film category of the Academy Awards.
+Nice View grossed over $211 million, making it the sixth-highest-grossing Chinese film of 2022.
+China submitted Nice View for Best International Feature Film at the 95th Academy Awards, but it was not nominated.